amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 ![promise then error handling](/images/promise-catch-ignored.gif)

 Now `d` gets executed!!
-In all the others cases it didn't.
+In all the other cases, it didn't.
-This early `catch` is not desired in most cases, it can lead to things failing silently and make your async operations harder to debug.
+This early `catch` is not desired in most cases, it can lead to things falling silently and make your async operations harder to debug.

 ### Promise finally

-The finally method is called only when the promise is settled.
+The `finally` method is called only when the promise is settled.

 You can use a `.then` after the `.catch`, in case you want a piece of code to execute always, even after a failure.